mmikeww/AHKv2-Gdip/README.md

 # AHKv2-Gdip
-This repository contains the GDI+ library (Gdip_All.ahk) compatible with [AHK v2-alpha79](https://autohotkey.com/v2/).
+This repository contains the GDI+ library (Gdip_All.ahk) compatible with [AHK v2-a81](https://autohotkey.com/v2/).

 AHK v2 made many changes to the syntax, so this library is no longer backward compatible to versions 1.x (find the original `Gdip_All.ahk` library if you need that).

 See the [commit history](https://github.com/mmikeww/AHKv2-Gdip/commits/master) to see the changes made.
 There is probably lots of room for improvement still.

+# Examples
-It has not been tested thorougly on AHK v2, but all of the tutorial files in the `/Examples/` subfolder work successfully.
+All of the tutorial files in the `/Examples/` subfolder work successfully on AHK v2.

+If you try to run these example files on AHK v1, they will fail.
+However, the v1 code is still in the files, and simply commented out.
+Search the example files for "AHK v1" and swap the commented lines to get them working.

 # Usage
 All of the Gdip_*() functions use the same syntax as before, so no changes should be required.